MarlinFirmware/MarlinDocumentation/_development/getting_started_pull_requests.md

 ## Updating the PR

-Typically you`ll get requests to correct, improve and add features to your code.
+Typically you'll get requests to correct, improve and add features to your code.
 The top level steps of doing this are:
 1. Open your branch in Windows Explorer
 2. Edit & test your code
 3. Move the code to the PR (commit & sync your code)
 4. Repeat the above as necessary
-5. Resolve `All checks have failed' issues
+5. Resolve "All checks have failed" issues
 6. Make the PR pretty & sync to main repository ( may need to be done multiple times)

 ### Open your branch in Windows Explorer

 You've done most of this before when you created your branch.

-Open Desktop, select your repository (on the left side), select your branch (top left), click on `Changes` (top middle) and then click on `open this repository` (right middle)
+Open Desktop, select your repository (on the left side), select your branch (top left), click on **Changes** (top middle) and then click on **open this repository** (right middle)

 ![image37]({{ '/assets/images/docs/development/pull_images/pull_37.jpg' | prepend: site.baseurl }})
 A Windows Explorer window will popup.
 Copy the `Marlin` directory to your work area.
 Close the Windows Explorer window and close Desktop.